 “In addition, users can implement rolling upgrades for storage without application downtime or disruption to the business,” said Raihan.

-But all is not rosy when it comes to SDS.
-There are advantages and disadvantages to software defined storage.
-Among the challenges of SDS are integration headaches, the need to take care of an additional layer of software, and having to shift to an SDS culture within the organization.
-Storage managers gain familiarity with the traditional way of setting up an infrastructure.
-Inevitably, changing the way they do things is going to cause some confusion.
+But all is not rosy when it comes to SDS: it has both advantages and disadvantages.
+Among the challenges of SDS are integration headaches, the need to take care of an additional layer of software, and the shift to an SDS culture within the organization.
+Storage managers are familiar with the traditional way of setting up an infrastructure, and any major change will take time and investment to successfully implement.

 Those enamored with the do-it-yourself aspect of SDS should consider how much time they really want to spend tinkering with and optimizing their environments.
 By leveraging a pre-engineered and pre-integrated solution, they can often save time in service and support.